-From 2004 onwards, the United States reduced the number of visas set aside for highly-qualified migrants (H-1B) to a third of their previous level.
-This created uncertainties about whether international students would be able to remain in the United States after completing their studies.
-One study that compared the flow of students from five countries that were not affected by the H-1B restrictions to those of affected countries estimated that the restrictions reduced not only the number of applicants to U.S universities, but also their quality [5].
-Among higher performers, the average grade point average fell 2 percent.
-No effect was found for low performers since they had low probabilities of staying in the country.
+From 2004 onwards, the US reduced the number of visas set aside for highly qualified migrants (H-1B) to one-third of their previous level.
+This created uncertainties about whether international students would be able to remain in the US after completing their studies.
+One study that compared the flow of students from five countries that were not affected by the H-1B restrictions with that of affected countries estimated that the restrictions reduced not only the number of applicants to US universities, but also their quality [6].
+Among higher performers, the average grade point average fell 2%.
+No effect was found for low performers, since they had low probabilities of staying in the country.

 Migrants tend to move to high-migration areas, especially areas where other migrants from their home country have already settled.
-Potential students are influenced by strong network effects: The flow of international students from a country is positively affected by the number of settled nationals in the host country [2].
+Potential students are influenced by strong network effects: The flow of international students from a country is positively affected by the number of settled nationals in the host country [3].
 This effect probably stems from the advice and other kinds of assistance that previous migrants provide.
-One study reports that up to half of student migrants have provided advice about education opportunities abroad to potential migrants [6].
-Deciding to move on this basis, however, has ambiguous results: Joining such an enclave impedes the acquisition of host-country skills, but it can also increase the number of job-market opportunities and reduce the cost of integrating.
+One study reports that up to half of student migrants have provided advice about education opportunities abroad to potential migrants [7].
+Deciding to move on this basis, however, has ambiguous results: Joining such an enclave impedes the acquisition of host country skills, but it can also increase the number of job market opportunities and reduce the cost of integrating.

 While economic models tend to focus on the wage gains associated with the migration decision, other aspects also matter.
-To investigate the decision more comprehensively, researchers have compiled an impressive data set that tracks top high school students from five countries with a high rate of migration for high-skilled students (Ghana, Micronesia, New Zealand, Papua New Guinea, and Tonga) [6] [7].
-The research confirms the assumption of the basic model and the empirical evidence based on macro-level data: The decisions to pursue education and to work abroad are linked.
-Another key finding is that migrants increased their annual incomes 60–100 percent compared with their peers who did not migrate.
+To investigate the decision more comprehensively, researchers have compiled an impressive data set that tracks top high-school students from five countries with a high rate of migration for high-skilled students (Ghana, Micronesia, New Zealand, Papua New Guinea, and Tonga) [7], [8].
+The research confirms the assumption of the basic model and the empirical evidence based on macrolevel data: The decisions to pursue education and to work abroad are linked.
+Another key finding is that migrants increased their annual incomes 60–100% compared with their peers who did not migrate.
 Family wealth was not a significant factor in explaining the migration decision, at least for students from these countries.

-Many factors that influence student migration are beyond the scope of policy-makers, while policies designed to reduce the costs of migrating appear to have limited effect.
-Open visa policies that allow foreign graduates to remain in the country after completing their studies and a thriving labor market are two factors that attract more and better student migrants.
+Many factors that influence student migration are beyond the scope of policymakers, whereas policies designed to reduce the costs of migrating appear to have limited effect.
+Open-visa policies that allow foreign graduates to remain in the country after completing their studies and a thriving labor market are two factors that attract more and better student migrants.
 In some cases, regulations that limit the exposure of students to exchange rate variations could be explored.

-Return decisions
+<B>Return decisions

-For host countries, most of the gains to educating foreign students materialize only when the graduates remain in the country to work.
+For host countries, most of the gains from educating foreign students materialize only when the graduates remain in the country to work.
 What determines the decision whether to remain in the host country or to return home?

-Estimates of the proportion of international students who remain to work in the host country range from 20 percent to 35 percent.
+Estimates of the proportion of international students who remain to work in the host country range from 20% to 35%.
 Stay rates are much higher for students with PhDs.
-One U.S. study estimated that a 10 percent increase in the number of foreign students led to a subsequent increase in the number of legal migrants of up to 0.9 percent [8].
+One US study estimated that a 10% increase in the number of foreign students led to a subsequent increase in the number of legal migrants of up to 0.9% [9].
 Thus, hosting students is clearly one way to attract skilled workers from abroad.